 - now being used in trials for other cancers

-- long term effects still unknown
+- some long term side effects in survivors are known but many are still unknown

-Blood or blood tissue based immune therapies:
+Blood or blood tissue (cell) based immune therapies:

 - consistent exceptional patient outcomes

-- value add – can safely enhance other treatments, e.g. low dose chemotherapy, hypothermia, cyber knife, Proton Beam therapy and stereo tactic radiation.
+- value add – can safely enhance other treatments, e.g. low dose chemotherapy, hypothermia, cyber knife, proton beam therapy and stereo tactic radiation